chef/automate/components/docs-chef-io/content/automate/ha_security_firewall.md

     weight = 240
 +++

 Chef Automate High Availability (HA) cluster requires multiple ports for the frontend and backend servers to operate effectively and reduce possible network traffic.
-Below it a breakdown of those ports and what needs to be open for each set of servers.
+Below is a breakdown of those ports and what needs to be open for each set of servers.

 ## Network Traffic for Incoming Frontend Nodes